rngoodman/tutorials/README.md

 # Bioinformatics Tutorials and Workflows

-📚 A repository of repositories containing bioinformatics tutorials.
+📚 A repository of repositories containing bioinformatics tutorials and workflows.

 View as a [web page](https://rngoodman.github.io/tutorials/) or [Github repository](https://github.com/rngoodman/tutorials).